yevrap/higher_lower/README.md

 # higher_lower

-Guess if the number is higher, lower, or equal to the next one
+Guess if the number is higher or lower to the next one

 https://yevrap.github.io/higher_lower/